Fetal Development

 Month 10

-If you think you may be pregnant the very first thing you need to do before you make any decision regarding your pregnancy is to have the pregnancy medically confirmed.
+If you think you may be pregnant, the first thing to do is to have the pregnancy medically confirmed.
 This is done though an ultrasound exam.
-A pregnancy test alone cannot confirm if the pregnancy is developing in the right place or if it is viable (meaning if the pregnancy is alive and will continue as 1 in 4 pregnancies end in miscarriage).
-You also need to know exactly how far along you are to know what options are available to you.
-You can contact us today at 508-438-0144 to book a pregnancy confirmation appointment or contact a pregnancy center in your area.
+A positive pregnancy test alone cannot confirm if the pregnancy is developing in the right place or if it is viable (developing healthily, not miscarrying).
+Schedule an ultrasound to determine that you have a viable, intrauterine pregnancy.

 Resources